cirtoska/react-api-web-app/README.md

 password: 0lelplR

-We were using almost all APIs from https://dummyjson.com/
+I was using almost all APIs from https://dummyjson.com/